 Facts of Benito Juárez, Tlaxcala

-The official name of the territorial demarcation is Benito Juárez in the state.
+The official name of the federal entity Tlaxcala is Tlaxcala of the United Mexican States.

 The 1 code is key to locating the locality within the Geo-statistical Framework.